EvgenyNerush/performance/README.markdown

 With Kotlin Native (1.4) the first, the second and the third variants takes: **3.5, 1.15, 0.43** s, respectively.
 All this looks quite confusing: Kotlin compiler looks less efficient than JIT in JVM.
-With array which stores unboxed values (DoubleArray) the results are **2.6, 0.45, 0.43** s.
+However, with array which stores unboxed values (DoubleArray) the results are much better: **2.6, 0.45, 0.43** s.
 Thus, using unboxed values and compilation to native (machine code), one can get code just two times slower than the C++ code (the time of C#, Pypy or Haskell).

 ### Conclusion